martin-ev/Who-feeds-the-world/index.md

 ## About the dataset <a name="dataset"></a>

-The data that we use for analysis comes from the **"Global Food & Agriculture Statistic"**.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The data that we use for analysis comes from the **"Global Food & Agriculture Statistic"**.
 It is a dataset by the **Food and Agriculture Organization of the United Nations** and includes extensive information about many factors related to agriculture, such as production output, food prices, trade balances and environmental impacts among others.
 It includes countrywise yearly values from 1970 to 2015.

 ## Our approach

 <div style="float: right; width: 45%; margin: 5% 5% 5% 5%; min-width: 300px;" w3-include-html="plots/inflationrates.html"></div>

-How to measure economic success?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How to measure economic success?
 The first and most intuitive is to use the **Gross Domestic Product** of countries.
 The second approach we took was **price stability**, expressed in low levels of inflation and thus small changes in the **Consumer Price Index**.
 Can we create a model that will tell us which products to produce and which to trade to **maximize for GDP** or **minimize for inflation**?
 As it turned out, price stability did not yield significant correlations to any production or trade.
 GDP however did...

 <div style="clear: right; width: 100%;"></div>